CircuitVerse/CircuitVerse/CONTRIBUTING.md

 If you don't see your idea listed, do one of the following:
 * **If your contribution is minor,** such as a typo fix, open a pull request.
 * **If your contribution is major,** such as a new feature/enhancement, start by opening an issue first.
-That way, other people can be also involved in the discussion before you do any work.
+This way, other people can be also involved in the discussion before you do any work.

 ## Pull Request Process